noonasGit/OfficeInk/README.md

 ## Options running the frame

-When you are using a PiSugar, I recommend configuring the automating wakeup once daily (I set mine to 5am)
+When you are using a PiSugar, I recommend configuring the automatic wakeup once daily (I set mine to 5am, Can be done via the web UI for the PiSugar)

 In the config you can set the dashboard to shutdown the RasPi to shut down after run so that you the battery will last ~ 3 weeks.